-The farmer reported that it wasn’t the first time they had had success with Ledum on puncture wounds.
+The farmer reported that it wasn’t the first time they had experienced success with Ledum on puncture wounds.
 So, why is Ledum the remedy of choice here?
 Some Keynotes are:

 - Puncture wounds – such as those from nails, awls, bites or stings or a sharp horn.
 This keynote is similar to Hypericum which is also for puncture wounds or lacerations.
 However, Ledum is more useful where there is a contused wound (including a blow of some

-- The wounded part feels cold to the touch.
+- The wounded part feels cool to the touch (or lacks heat).

-- Ledum puncture wounds tend to be cold and blue.
+- Ledum puncture wounds tend to be cold and blue-ish.

-- Pains are worse by motion; worse at night and worse by warmth and the big tell for farmers and horse-owners – better for ice packs or cold hosing (despite feeling cold on the injured part, or there being a general feeling of being cold.)
+- Pains are worse by motion; worse at night and worse by warmth and the big tell for farmers and horse-owners – better for ice packs or cold hosing (despite feeling cool to your touch.)

 - The affects travel upwards ie pain or swelling ascends.

 - There is unbearable swelling making walking incredibly painful.